 Specific Elements of a Cloud Hosting Provider

-Here are several aspects of a cloud hosting situation to better understand how it works:
+Here are several aspects of a cloud server hosting situation to better understand how it works:

 - Dynamic IT structure – The structure of a cloud is dynamic, or highly flexible.
 It is built in a fluid way that optimizes access to resources.
 Previously, relationships within a network were much more rigid.
 Accessing a plethora of virtual machines, a cloud hosting provider is able to put specific physical hardware into use without being confined to the individual limitations of each device.